signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="RunTimeKeyCommands"></a>
 ### mediaMin Run-Time Key Commands

-mediaMin supports run-time keyboard input, without pausing processing.
+mediaMin supports run-time keyboard input.
 Here is a list of key commands:

 | Key | Description |
 |-----|-----|